MikeClickr/yivi-balie/README.md

-# IRMA balie
+# Yivi balie
-Machine Readable Travel Document scanner for IRMA Proof of Concept.
+Machine Readable Travel Document scanner for Yivi Proof of Concept.

 Developed for the municipality of Amsterdam.